 VIPA is a software development platform for processing streams of data, with particular emphasis on manipulating images and extracting information from them.
 It provides an intuitive interface for creating applications that ingest, process, and display streaming audio, video, and image data, from a variety of sources.
 Developed with the U.S. Department of the Navy, Naval Air Systems Command (NAVAIR), VIPA was designed to break complex reconnaissance data into components, which then are linked into processing chains.
 VIPA’s image processing functionality is used to build the end-user ISR (Intelligence, surveillance, target acquisition, and reconnaissance) application.

 Computer vision typically entails laboriously generating text-based code that can interpret images or video as the human visual system would.
 A VIPA developer can simply link discrete processing modules in a graphical environment to achieve this.
 This creates a fertile environment for rapid prototyping and development.
-It allows users to test and evolve, making computer vision software development a fluid creative process and allowing seemingly disparate data sources to be fused and processed together.
+VIPA allows users to test and evolve, making computer vision software development a fluid creative process and allowing seemingly disparate data sources to be fused and processed together.